JuliaData/DataFrames.jl/docs/src/man/basics.md

 2
 ```

-To get a new `DataFrame` that is subset of rows and columns do e.g.:
+To get a new `DataFrame` that is subset of rows and columns which we have created using indexes
+rather than column names but in `german[1:5, [:Sex, :Age]]` we were creating using column names e.g.:

 ```jldoctest dataframe
 julia> german[4:5, 4:5]